Kilometer-Scale GNSS-Denied UAV Navigation via Heightmap Gradients: A Winning System from the SPRIN-D Challenge: INTRODUCTION

 \subsection{Related work}

 Localization without \ac{GNSS} is a widely studied problem in robotics, but remains challenging for long-range \ac{UAV} missions.
 Odometry methods such as \ac{VIO} and \ac{LIO} provide local motion estimates, yet accumulate drift that is usually corrected through loop closures.
 In real-world missions, e.g. search and rescue, \acp{UAV} operate in previously unseen environments where revisits are rare and loop closures cannot be relied upon.
-We tested state-of-the-art visual \ac{SLAM} systems such as RTAB-Map \cite{rtab_map} and ORB-SLAM3 \cite{orbslam3_tro} in a high-fidelity simulator \cite{capek_flightforge_2025}, and found that both performance degraded significantly in a long-range scenario (beyond ~\SI{1}{\kilo \meter}), as their memory and compute demands grow with the size of the environment.
+We tested state-of-the-art visual \ac{SLAM} systems such as RTAB-Map \cite{rtab_map} and ORB-SLAM3 \cite{orbslam3_tro} in a high-fidelity simulator \cite{capek_flightforge_2025}, and found that both performance degraded significantly in a long-range scenario (beyond \SI{1}{\kilo \meter}), as their memory and compute demands grow with the size of the environment.
 Moreover, RTAB-Map was unable to maintain quality odometry in faster flight speeds (beyond \SI{2}{\meter\per\second}), while ORB-SLAM3 suffered from tracking loss in textureless areas.
 This confirmed that conventional \ac{SLAM} cannot serve as the basis for our system and motivates approaches that combine odometry with external geodata to maintain bounded error.

 Several large-scale autonomy efforts, most notably the DARPA Subterranean Challenge \cite{darpa_overall}, demonstrated advanced GNSS-denied navigation capabilities.
 SubT is the closest system-level reference, but its setting was fundamentally different: multi-robot teams operating primarily in underground environments, often supported by larger platforms and heterogeneous sensing.
 In contrast, the SPRIN-D Challenge focused on \acp{UAV} to operate autonomously in large outdoor environments at altitudes constrained below \SI{25}{\meter}, without any prior mapping and without the support of other robots.
-Furthermore, the use of commercial UAV platforms was prohibited, requiring the development of a custom platform.